Praying for a Friend’s Marriage: How and What to Pray

 My husband, who is a minister, was not used to giving really short prayers, but he promised to make the next one shorter.
 “Or, better yet,” he said, “let’s all take turns saying grace.”

 I knew the two older boys would say really short prayers.
-That would help keep our toddler from moving too much, and the older boys would be engaged and more interested in prayer time.
+That would help keep our toddler from moving too much, and the older boys would be engaged and more interested in family prayer time.

 As our family began to take turns praying, we eventually found the best way to include our toddler.
 We had everyone hold hands.
 That kept him from squirming and included him in the prayer.